 Limbo Contest Social

 During this National Caribbean-American Heritage Month, play fun Caribbean music as your facility's staff competes in a limbo contest.
-Have residents judge the winner as they eat the cake made earlier today by the Baking Club.
+Encourage residents to judge the winner as they eat the cake made earlier today by the Baking Club.

 - Birthday: Lena Horne, singer and actress (1917)

-On this day that the National Organization for Women (NOW) was founded, start up a chapter at your facility in which the women gather once per month to reminisce about some of the issues they faced as young women, as well as comment on the issues facing women today.
+On this day that the National Organization for Women (NOW) was founded, start a chapter at your facility.
+Encourage the women to gather once per month to reminisce about some of the issues that they faced as young women, as well as to comment on the issues facing women today.

 "Stormy Weather" Social

-Celebrate this day that singer Lena Horne was born by playing some of her songs like "Stormy Weather."
+Celebrate this day that singer Lena Horne was born by playing a few of her songs like "Stormy Weather".
 Serve cheese and crackers as a snack.

 Late Night Astronomy Class

-Encourage residents to sit outdoors and gaze into the night sky on this beautiful summer night.
-Invite residents to wear the daisy chain necklaces that they made earlier today.
+Encourage residents to sit outdoors and gaze at the night stars on this beautiful, summer night.
 Serve cookies as a snack.